Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Layne - Power Sub.md

 Constraint one is applicable to the Power Subsystem due to the electrical safety concerns for equipment that is used for measurement, control, and in laboratories.

-Constraint two is applicable to the Power Subsystem due to the nature of the DC voltage supply the Fan Diagnostic Tool will be supplied by.
-This constraint was never written in words; however, through discussion with our customer, Lochinvar, we will need an isolated power output for our Diagnostic Tool.
+Constraint two applies to the Power Subsystem due to the nature of the DC voltage supply the Fan Diagnostic Tool will be supplied by.
+This constraint was never written in words; however, after discussing it with our customer, Lochinvar, we will need an isolated power output for our Diagnostic Tool.

 # Overview of Proposed Solution
 The Power Subsystem will be comprised of a few main parts:

 1. A flyback converter with one isolated output
 2. A diode-oring circuit to allow for two different sources to power the board
-3. A LDO voltage regulator to step 5V DC down to 3.3V DC.
+3. An LDO voltage regulator to step 5V DC down to 3.3V DC.
 4. A reverse polarity protection circuit

-First the board will be connected by Molex connection to a controller.
+First, the board will be connected by Molex connection to a controller.
 This controller will provide 10-40V DC, at a nominal voltage of 24V DC.
-First the voltage will go through a reverse polarity protection circuit comprised of a PFET and clamping diode.
+First, the voltage will go through a reverse polarity protection circuit comprised of a PFET and a clamping diode.
 This circuit will ensure that in the case of the Vdd and Gnd getting swapped the circuit will not be damaged.

-Second after the reverse polarity protection the voltage will be fed into a flyback converter that will have one 5V DC output that will connect to the rest of the diagnostic tool.
-This will fufill the second constraint of providing an isolated power supply for our diagnostic tool.
+Second, after the reverse polarity protection, the voltage will be fed into a flyback converter that will have one 5V DC output that will connect to the rest of the diagnostic tool.
+This will fulfill the second constraint of providing an isolated power supply for our diagnostic tool.

 Third the two 5V DC sources, one from a USB connection and one from the isolated output of the flyback converter, will enter into a diode-oring circuit.
-This circuit is set up so that the molex connection will be given priority to power the board if it is available.
+This circuit is set up so that the Molex connection will be given priority to power the board if it is available.
 This will fulfill the first specification, allowing for the board to be powered by two different sources.

-Lastly after the diode-oring circuit the voltage will be inputted into an Low Drop-out Voltage Regulator to step down the voltage to 3.3V DC for the rest of the components on the board.
+Lastly, after the diode-oring circuit, the voltage will be inputted into a Low Drop-Out Voltage Regulator to step down the voltage to 3.3V DC for the rest of the components on the board.

 # Interfacing with Other Subsystems
 1. Microcontroller
    - The Microcontroller subsystem will receive an input power signal from the Power subsystem.
-The voltage will initially come from a Molex connection from the boiler controller or to from the USB.
+The voltage will initially come from a Molex connection from the boiler controller or the USB.
 This will either be 24V DC or 5V DC respectively.
-The Power subsystem will then step down the voltage to a useable 3.3V for the microcontroller.
+The Power subsystem will then step down the voltage to a usable 3.3V for the microcontroller.
 It will additionally provide electrical isolation between the USB and Molex connector through the use of an opto-isolator.
-Therefore the Power subsystem will be outputting a 3.3V DC power signal.
+Therefore, the Power subsystem will be outputting a 3.3V DC power signal.

 2. Display
    - The Display subsystem will also receive the same 3.3V DC power signal the microcontroller subsystem receives from the Power subsystem.
-Therefore this signal will also be electrically isolated from any power surges.
+Therefore, this signal will also be electrically isolated from any power surges.
 Finally, the Power subsystem will be outputting a 3.3V DC power signal.

 3. Case
    - The Case and Power Subsystem are not connected with signals.
-They are connected through needing to allow slots for the flyback converter and the molex connections to bring power in.
+They are connected through needing to allow slots for the flyback converter and the Molex connections to bring power in.

 4. Pre-Processing
-   - The Pre-Processing will recieve the same 3.3V DC power signal the microcontroller subsystem receives from the Power subsystem.
-Therefore this signal will also be electrically isolated from any power surges.
+   - The Pre-Processing will receive the same 3.3V DC power signal the microcontroller subsystem receives from the Power subsystem.
+Therefore, this signal will also be electrically isolated from any power surges.
 Finally, the Power subsystem will be outputting a 3.3V DC power signal.

 5. Post-processing
-   - The Post-Processing will be connected to the 24V DC power signal from the molex's Vin terminal.
-This signal will not be electrically isolated from power surges due to its design; however, the optocoupler is electrically isolated the molex's power from the rest of the circuit.
+   - The Post-Processing will be connected to the 24V DC power signal from the Molex's Vin terminal.
+This signal will not be electrically isolated from power surges due to its design; however, the optocoupler is electrically isolated from the Molex's power from the rest of the circuit.
 Finally, the Power subsystem will be outputting a 3.3V DC power signal.

 6. Memory
    - The Memory and Power subsystems are not connected.

 7. Ports and Buttons
    - The Ports and Buttons subsystem is directly connected to the Power subsystem.
-Specifically the Molex and USB Ports providing the 24V DC and 5V DC needed to power the tool.
-Therefore the Ports and Buttons subsystem will be outputting the DC power signals to the Power Subsystem, in other words the DC voltage will be an input to the Power subsystem.
+Specifically, the Molex and USB Ports provide the 24V DC and 5V DC needed to power the tool.
+Therefore, the Ports and Buttons subsystem will be outputting the DC power signals to the Power Subsystem, in other words, the DC voltage will be an input to the Power subsystem.

 # Buildable Schematic